gchure/phd/docs/src/chapter_05/section_06_methods.md

 strains after osmotic shock through staining with propidium iodide, a DNA intercalating dye commonly used to identifying dead cells (LIVE/DEAD BacLight Bacterial Cell Viability Assay, Thermo Fisher).
-We found that our classification based on morphology agreed with that based off of staining within 1%.
+We found that our classification based on morphology alone agreed with our classification based off of staining to within 1%.
 More information regarding these experiments can be found in Chapter 9.
 Cells which detached from the surface during the post-shock growth phase or those which became indistinguishable from other cells due to clustering were not counted as survival or death and were removed from the